doyouqa/python-sdk/docs/tutorials/firmware-update.rst

 You will be given the Fleet ID and three keys.
 The first key is a Neustar TDI verification public key.
 The second is the Fleet verification public key.
-The third is your Fleet **SECRET** key.
+The third is your **SECRET** Fleet signing key.

 .. danger::
-  SAVE THE FLEET SECRET KEY IN A SAFE PLACE.
+  SAVE THE FLEET PRIVATE KEY IN A SAFE PLACE.
   If you lose this key, you will lose your ability to send authenticated messages` to your devices.